svanteschubert/odf-re-isearch/README.md

  ```
  make plugins -j4
  ```
- 6. As the plugin is new is not being taken by default and be chosen explicitly for **indexing**, e.g. via:
+ 6. As the plugin is new and not being taken by default yet - choose it explicitly for **indexing** via:
 ```
 ../bin/Iindex -d <INDEX_DIRECTORY> -recursive -t odt2: -include "*.odt"  <ODT_DIR_PATH>
 ```